-BMWs 4.4-liter V-8 engine cranks out 325 horsepower; the previous generation produced just 282 hp.
+BMWs 4.4-liter V-8 engine cranks out 325 horsepower.
 The six-speed-automatic transmission works with adaptive technology.

 Antilock brakes, side-impact airbags for the front seats and BMWs Head Protection System are standard.
 Optional rear-seat side-impact airbags extend BMWs inflatable tubular structure to the rear passengers.

-Because its packed with so much technology, the first-time driver needs a bit of instruction before his or her inaugural drive.
+Because these sedans are packed with so much technology, the first-time driver needs a bit of preliminary instruction.
 The drive-by-wire technology used for the throttle doesnt feel especially strange, but the electronically operated steering does.
 Staying in your lane demands more attention than usual until you get used to the unconventional steering feel.
 Once you do, it imparts a highly secure sensation.

 Ride comfort is satisfying, but on rougher pavement the optional 19-inch tires may jostle passengers.
 BMWs 7 Series is a serious road machine and has always been among the most luxurious models on the market.
 BMW correctly promotes the fact that the new version lays utterly flat in curves.
 The ability to slice through curves considerably faster than expected, with no hint of body lean, is a welcome bonus.